ErikRasanen/Algorithms--5-/activity3/README.md

 ## Task 4: Individual (at home)

 - Difference between divide and conquer and dynamic programming

+Both Divide and Conquer (D&C) and Dynamic Programming (DP) are problem-solving techniques used in algorithm design, but they differ in their approach to solving problems.

+Divide and Conquer is a problem-solving strategy that involves breaking down a problem into smaller sub-problems until they become simple enough to solve directly.
+This process is done recursively until the sub-problems are small enough to be solved easily.
+Once the sub-problems are solved, the solutions are combined to solve the original problem.
+D&C works well for problems that can be divided into sub-problems that are independent of each other, and where the solutions to the sub-problems can be combined to solve the original problem.

+On the other hand, Dynamic Programming is an algorithmic technique that solves problems by breaking them down into smaller sub-problems and solving each sub-problem once, storing its solution in memory.
+This approach reduces the number of redundant calculations and improves the time complexity of the algorithm.
+DP works well for problems where the optimal solution can be found by solving a sequence of sub-problems, and where the optimal solution to the original problem can be constructed from the solutions to the sub-problems.

+To summarize, both D&C and DP solve problems by dividing them into smaller sub-problems, but D&C solves sub-problems recursively and independently, while DP solves sub-problems iteratively and stores the solutions in memory for future use.

 - State some application of dynamic programming
 - Difference between recursion vs dynamic programming
 - Difference between Top down and bottom up approaches to dynamic programming